 However, in 1881 she was reported as leaving the company to get married.
 Well, she didn't.
 Marry that is.
 She was soon back playing, first Saphir, then Ella in the James Barton/Marie Jansen/Lithgow James production of Patience.

-She played in London with Jimmie Powers in Binks, the downy photographer, at Alexander Handerson's Liverpool's Prince of Wales in pantomime, and then in his production of Nell Gwynne at the Avenue Theatre as no 4 lady behind Florence St John, Giulia Warwick and Agnes Stone, but she didn't stay.
+She played in London with Edouin and Jimmie Powers in Binks, the downy photographer (Avenue Theatre), at Alexander Henderson's Liverpool's Prince of Wales in pantomime, and then in his production of Nell Gwynne at the Avenue Theatre as no 4 lady behind Florence St John, Giulia Warwick and Agnes Stone, but she didn't stay.
 In 1886 she was back in America, doing the rounds in the farce comedy A Tin Soldier.
 I see her thereafter touring as the Princess Sabina in Zitka with Gus Levick, as Hester Barton in Drifting Apart ..
+In 1888, I see her playing with J H Ryley and wife in Willie Gill's My Preserver ..

-Then, in 1888, she announced another marriage and vanished.
+Then she announced another marriage and vanished 'out West'.
 Could this be it?
 Victoria E for Elizabeth ..

 Logfire, whisky and kittens.
 Enough's enough for today.
 But we've added something, at least, to the G&S archive.